GroupWise: Novell

 In 2006, GroupWise Mobile Server (based on the Nokia Intellisync software) was released, allowing hand-held devices running multiple platforms to synchronize email, contacts, calendar, and notes with GroupWise.

 GroupWise 7 was launched in 2005, providing a totally new Windows client and WebAccess.

 GroupWise 8, codenamed Bonsai, was released on November 17, 2008.
 It added many new features like Calendar Publishing.

 Groupwise 8 SP1 was released in August 2009.
 Groupwise 8 SP2 was released in July 2010.

 In September 2010, Novell released the Novell Data Synchronizer Mobility Pack, offering bidirectional data sync between GroupWise and ActiveSync-enabled mobile devices.
 This product replaced GroupWise Mobile Server and is offered as a free entitlement to GroupWise, Novell Vibe and Novell Open Workgroup Suite customers.
 Novell Data Synchronizer also synchronizes data between GroupWise and third-party business applications like Vibe, SharePoint, Salesforce.com, SugarCRM and more.

 In August 2011, Novell Data Synchronizer Mobility Pack 1.2 released, offering HTML support for Apple devices and increased scalability.
 Updates to this version of the product between late 2011 and mid-2012 have offered additional performance and quality enhancements and new capabilities such as administrator-controlled device limits.

 In January 2012, GroupWise 2012 was released.
 It offers enhanced mobile support through new Web-based iPad templates and a wholly revamped WebAccess interface, social collaboration capabilities via integrations with Novell Vibe and Skype.

 In December 2013, GroupWise Mobility Service 2.0 was released as the next version of, and renamed Data Synchronizer Mobility Pack for mobile device synchronization.
 New features included full ActiveSync 12.1 protocol support and increased server scalability, expanded device OS support, tasks and phone message support as well as improved address book management.
 On the administrator side a fully redesigned admin console with improved user/device synchronization status views, a monitoring dashboard, email alert notifications and expanded the user authentication to also include GroupWise as the back end along with the previous LDAP support.

 Micro Focus GroupWise

 In April 2014, GroupWise 2014 was released.
 It offers directory independence (individual accounts can be linked to eDirectory or Active Directory systems, or function without a directory service link, existing only in GroupWise) and a web-based administration interface and REST API which removes the need for ConsoleOne and eDirectory for management purposes.
 The GroupWise 2014 client features User interface (UI) updates and numerous usability enhancements.
 The GroupWise 2014 WebAccess client adds auto-refresh and notification of new messages, along with minor UI changes to better match the new look of the desktop client.

+OpenText GroupWise

+In October 2023 GroupWise 23.4 was released, fully rebranded to OpenText after the acquisition earlier that year.
+The version numbering also changed with this release to reflect quarterly releases.